-This is a very pleasant block, I would say, one of the most pleasant in the city.
-Fairly wide streets. quite wide sidewalks.
-No buildings, I would say, over six stories.
+This is a very pleasant block, I would say, {SP} one of the most pleasant in the city.
+Fairly wide streets, quite wide sidewalks.
+No buildings, {C} I would say, over six stories.

-The block on Boylston is architecturally more hodgepodge than the, well than the side we were on on Newbury which is a very lovely block, which has, which is all brick as I recall.
+The block on Boylston is architecturally more {C} hodgepodge than the, wall than the side we were on on Newbury which is a very lovely block, which has, which is all brick as I recall.
 I don't remember any stone buildings.
 They're all quite simple (Newb) and in a sense coordinated.
 Not a great deal of ornamentation, very nice design.

-Bonwits is always pleasant.
+Bonwits is {B} always pleasant.
 It's not an ordinary shop.
-It has a history of being an old residence for an MIT building--it's something else from a shop.
-It still has distinction and again the space.
+It has a history of being an old residence for an MIT building--its' something else from a shop.
+It still has distinction and again the place.
 And it's charming to see something that's both spacious, distinguished and maintained from an other period, set down in the middle of a contemporary business area.
-And the common of course is another thing that gives the pleasantness and the open feeling.
+The common of {SP} course is another thing that gives the pleasantness and the open feeling.

-Arlighton street church is a bit too ornate, but in mass and in architecural form it's very lovely, especially if the detail had been simpler. small matter The main thing about it is the red sandstone which is peeling and discolored.
+Arlington street chuch is a bit {B} too ornate, but in mass and in architectural form it's very lovely, especially if the detail had been simpler. small matter The main things about it is the red sandstone which is peeling and discolored.